awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md

 If you want to create a VPC and DB subnet group for use with your Amazon Aurora DB cluster yourself, rather than having Amazon RDS create the VPC and DB subnet group for you, follow the instructions in [How to Create a VPC for Use with Amazon Aurora](Aurora.CreateVPC.md)\.
 Otherwise, follow the instructions in this topic to create your DB cluster and have Amazon RDS create a VPC and DB subnet group for you\.

 **Note**
 A new console interface is available for database creation\.
-Choose either the **New Console** or the **Current Console** instructions based on the console that you are using\.
+Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.

 ### New Console<a name="CHAP_GettingStarted.AuroraPostgreSQL.CreateDBCluster.Console"></a>

-You can create an Aurora PostgreSQL DB cluster with the AWS Management Console with **Easy create** enabled or disabled\.
-With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default setting for other configuration options\.
-With **Easy create** disabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.
+You can create an Aurora PostgreSQL DB cluster with the AWS Management Console with **Easy Create** enabled or disabled\.
+With **Easy Create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
+With **Easy Create** disabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

+**Note**
+For this example, **Easy Create** is enabled\.
+For information about creating an Aurora PostgreSQL DB cluster with **Easy Create** not enabled, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.

-**To create an Aurora PostgreSQL DB cluster with Easy create enabled**
+**To create an Aurora PostgreSQL DB cluster with Easy Create enabled**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.